 - It produces the best-looking, most flavourful buds

 I think it is important that growers do not get deterred from the outdoor growing method because of the potential setbacks.
-Once these hurdles are overcome, the outdoor marijuana plant is tremendously successful.
+Once these hurdles are overcome, the outdoor cannabis plant is tremendously successful.
 There is no control over the environmental factors when growing outdoors, so the plant is at the mercy of Mother Nature.
 However, choosing the right strain for where you live can help you overcome some of these hurdles.
 For example, if you live in a colder climate, perhaps it would be better to pick a strain that is adaptable to that.

 - It is at the hands of Mother Nature

 - It is impractical to grow outdoors if you live in the city

 - You must be really close to a water source